mozilla/data-docs/src/datasets/jetstream.md

 enrollment period closes.
 Results for each window are published as soon as complete data is available for all enrolled clients.

-The “overall” window, published after the experiment has ended, is a window beginning on each client’s day 0 that spans the longest period for which all clients have complete data.
+The "overall" window, published after the experiment has ended, is a window beginning on each client's day 0 that spans the longest period for which all clients have complete data.

 Jetstream computes statistics over several metrics by default, including